grey-software/focused-browsing/README.md

 Other extensions on the market were helpful but lacked the kind of user experience our team was looking for.

-That's why we're building Focused Browsing!
+That's why we're building buyao!